Zeekk3n/Andrey.github.io/_posts/2023-04-04-ecpptv2-writeup.md

 Nmap done: 1 IP address (1 host up) scanned in 6.88 seconds
 ```

-To find out what we are dealing with, we will run **WhatWeb** in order to find the codename as well
+To find out what we are dealing with, we will run **WhatWeb** in order to find the codename as well.

 ```bash
 http://192.168.100.65 [200 OK] Apache[2.4.38], Country[RESERVED][ZZ], HTTPServer[Debian Linux][Apache/2.4.38 (Debian)], IP[192.168.100.65]